Should we have an open relationship?

 Dear Lustful and Confused,

-It sounds like you and your partner are excellent communicators, which will prove helpful if you two have an open relationship.
-In open relationships, people involved in the relationship agree to be together, and they accept, permit, or tolerate romantic or sexual relationships with other people.
-What open relationships mean may be open to interpretation.
-For you situation, you may have opened the relationship to another sexual partner, but would like to keep the romantic aspect only to your partner.
-Some people may enter open relationships because of distance, different needs romantically or sexually, being polyamorous, or many other reasons.
-As long as the involved people are in a healthy and happy relationship, however the relationship manifests itself may just be differences in details.
+It sounds like you and your partner are excellent communicators, which may prove helpful both for a long-distance and an open relationship.
+In open relationships, people involved typically agree to be together, but they also accept, permit, or tolerate romantic or sexual relationships with other people.
+However, what an open relationship means is defined by you and your partner and can vary between couples.
+For example, in your situation, it sounds like an open relationship may include having sexual relationships with others, but romance is only reserved for your partner.
+Additionally, people open up their relationships for a variety of reasons.
+Folks may enter open relationships because of distance, different needs romantically or sexually, or the desire to be polyamorous (having multiple relationships with multiple consenting people).
+As long as the involved individuals are in a healthy and consensual relationship, an open relationship may work.
+How might you make this work?
+Read on to learn more!

-When you have self-evaluated your situation more, you may want to open up the discussion with your partner.
-If you two choose to have an open relationship, a few tips to try may include:
+When you've evaluated your situation more, it's key to discuss what you're feeling with your partner.
+If you two choose to have an open relationship, a few tips to try might include:

-- Clearly define boundaries of the open relationship.
-For example, some may open a relationship only while they are in a long distance situation, allowing only specific types of sex behaviors, having only couple-approved partners, only emotional but not physical, etc. Each relationship looks different, and like people, it tends to change over time.
+- Clearly define the boundaries of the open relationship.
+For example, some may open a relationship only while they're in a long-distance situation, allowing only specific types of sexual behaviors, having only couple-approved partners, and only emotional but not physical relationships, etc. This is also an opportunity to define was constitutes infidelity in your relationship.
+Each relationship looks different and can be decided upon by you and your partner.

-- If the open relationship includes sex with others, define safer sex practices with others and with each other.
+- Get tested regularly.
+If the open relationship includes sex with others, define safer sex practices with all sexual partners and get tested for STIs regularly to ensure optimal sexual health.

-- Have room for changes.
+- Be open to changing needs and desires over time.
+This agreement isn't set in stone!
 For example, your partner may be cool with you having sex with someone else, but later feel strong discomfort knowing that you're performing a special sexual act on the other partner.
-Amendments to the agreements may prevent unintentional crossing of boundaries.
+Amendments to the agreements may prevent an unintentional crossing of boundaries.
+Communication is key!